mdbergmann/cl-gserver/README.md

 **Version 1.11.0 (16.1.2022):** Changes to `AC:FIND-ACTORS`.
 Breaking API change.
 See API documentation for details.

 **Version 1.10.0:** Logging abstraction.
-Use your own logging facility. cl-gserver doesn't lock you in but provides support for log4cl.
-Support for other logging facilities can be easily added so that the logging of cl-gserver  will use your chosen logging library.
+Use your own logging facility. sento doesn't lock you in but provides support for log4cl.
+Support for other logging facilities can be easily added so that the logging of sento  will use your chosen logging library.
 See below for more details.

 **Version 1.9.0:** Use wheel timer for `ask` timeouts.